How to Charge Electric Vehicles at Home?

-Using an electric vehicle will change completely our refilling habits that were evolved by using an internal combustion engine counterpart.
+Using an electric vehicle will completely change refilling habits that has long been set by Internal Combustion Engine vehicles.
 Similarly how smartphones have changed the habits of charging (having overnight charging on a daily basis, with few topping-ups), transition of usage can be seen in case of EV owners.
-A recently published report finds that in Europe, 95% of all EV charging events occur at home or work.
-Only 5% take place along highways (Source: T&E).
+A recently published T&E report finds that in Europe, 95% of all EV charging events occur at home or work, while only 5% took place along highways.
 Home charging is therefore important for both private and business EV users.

-Having your own charging station at home definitely saves you valuable time, as you don’t have to go to the gas station, while also helps you to avoid waiting time at public charging spots or at the office.
+Having your own charging station at home will definitely save you valuable time.
+Home chargers will allow users to avoid potentially costly time spent at public chargers or refueling at gas stations.
 Arriving home, you can start your electric car charging with just a single movement, then you can unplug when you next leave.
 There is no need to wait while it charges.
 Typically, a smartphone application can tell you when your car finished its charging.

-Besides having its convenience, charging in a single-family home, usually in a garage, allows to take advantage of low, stable residential electricity rates.
+Besides having its convenience, charging in a single-family home, usually in a garage, will allow you to take advantage of low, stable residential electricity rates.